-As of 2020, Pete and Gerry's has proudly supported Farm Aid for three consecutive years.
-Pete and Gerry’s and Farm Aid share a passion for sustainable, small-scale, family-oriented agriculture.
+Pete and Gerry's is proud to be a longtime supporter of Farm Aid and their farmer-focused mission.
+Pete and Gerry’s and Farm Aid share a passion for small-scale, family-oriented sustainable agriculture.
 Our story began in the late 1800s, when we got our start as a small farm established right in the heart of Monroe, New Hampshire.
 Finding success in a rapidly growing industry meant extending our reach to fellow small family farms.
 Today, with a network of over 50 partner farms, we understand and value the restoration of the small family farm to the American landscape more than ever.
 Partnering with the Farm Aid organization is another step towards supporting our shared mission to keep small family farms thriving on American soil.

 Farm Aid is a non-profit organization dedicated to one important mission: keeping family farmers on the land.
 In 1985, Willie Nelson, Neil Young, and John Mellencamp came together in concert to raise awareness of the loss of family farms in America.
 This benefit concert raised funds that directly impacted the dwindling family farm population in a positive way, and was the beginning of a movement.
 Later, Dave Matthews joined forces with the three stars to further the mission of supporting these farms.
 Decades later, that first benefit concert has grown into a full fledged festival boasting a star studded line-up with educational and hands-on opportunities to connect festival goers with small family farms.
 Proceeds from the festival support the channels developed by the organization to help family farms thrive.